 That’s where Paperbell comes in.
 With Paperbell, you have everything you need to manage a simple yet profitable coaching business — and nothing you don’t.
 If you feel the other platforms are too expensive or have too many bells and whistles, Paperbell has got you covered.

 It lets you automate subscription payments to help clients pay for their membership.
-You can even use it to build beautiful landing pages without creating and hosting an entire website!
+You can even use it to build beautiful landing pages without having to create and host an entire website!

 Once members are in, you can provide one-to-one or group coaching sessions — but you can also pair it with another free tool like Slack or Voxer to nurture a sense of community.
 Thanks to automation tools like Zapier, you can automatically add new members to these apps.